Top 10 Things To See In Bhutan

 Kila Nunnery – Chele La near Paro valley

 If you are looking for an ancient way of life go no further than the Kila Nunnery, Bhutan’s oldest.
-Situated at around 4000 m in a forest at Chele La – a pass between Paro & Haa valleys, the nunnery houses 50+ nuns at any one time.
-Visitors are welcomed and can interact with the nuns plus visit some of their temples.
-You are going right back in time on this excursion; the nuns lead an extremely simple, basic lifestyle.
+Situated at around 4000 m in a forest at Chele La – a pass between Paro & Haa valleys, the nunnery previously housed 50+ nuns at any one time, now only has a few in residency.
+Visitors are welcomed you are going right back in time on this excursion; the nuns lead an extremely simple, basic lifestyle.
 Choose to hike to the nunnery through the forest or drive close by for a short ascent to the nunnery carved in to the base of a rock face.
 Choose to return to Paro or continue down into the remote Haa valley for the afternoon or stay a night.
 The more adventurous can return from the pass to Paro on mountain bikes.
 HINT – you are high up!
 So the less fit will be better driving to the nunnery.